Chevrolet Corvette: Owner demographics

 According to research by Specialty Equipment Market Association and Experian Automotive, as of 2009, there were approximately 750,000 Corvettes of all model years registered in the United States.
 Corvette owners were fairly equally distributed throughout the country, with the highest density in Michigan (3.47 per 1000 residents) and the lowest density in Utah, Mississippi, and Hawaii (1.66, 1.63, and 1.53 registrations per 1000 residents).
-47% of them hold college degrees (significantly above the nationwide average of 27%), and 82% are between the ages of 40 and 69 (median age being 53).
+Of them, 47% hold college degrees (significantly above the nationwide average of 27%), and 82% are between the ages of 40 and 69 (median age being 53).

 Racing

 The Corvette has maintained a continuous presence in motor racing for several decades, beginning as far back as 1956.
-It has been a highly successful platform, winning numerous titles in both domestic and international racing series, as well as major racing events including nine class victories at the 24 Hours of Le Mans as of 2025.
+It has been a highly successful platform, winning numerous titles in both domestic and international racing series, as well as major racing events including ten class victories at the 24 Hours of Le Mans as of 2026.
 Racing programs involving the Corvette have generally received support from General Motors in varying degrees.

+The Corvette SS was Chevrolet's first purpose-built race car, and is one of the earliest known Corvettes to go racing.

-One of the earliest examples of a Corvette participating in a motor race came in the 1956 12 Hours of Sebring.
-Raceway Enterprises won the S8.0 class in a modified C1 generation Corvette driven by John Fitch and Walt Hansgen.
-In 1960, Briggs Cunningham and his team modified three C1 generation Corvettes to compete in the 1960 24 Hours of Le Mans.
-The cars were numbered #1, #2, and #3, the last of which won the big-bore GT5.0 class, finishing 8th overall, driven by John Fitch and Bob Grossman.
+The first examples of a Corvette participating in a motor race came in 1956, when General Motors engineer Zora Arkus-Duntov, who was convinced that having Corvettes in racing would lead to increased sales, took three Corvettes to Daytona Speedweek in February of that year, with a team consisting of him, John Fitch, and Betty Skelton.
+A quartet of Corvettes were later entered at the 1956 12 Hours of Sebring.
+General Motors executive Ed Cole, who watched the race at Sebring, realized that only a Corvette built specifically for racing stood a chance of winning against the competition.
+With a six-month window to prepare the car for the 1957 12 Hours of Sebring, the company's first purpose-built racer, the Corvette SS was built in 1957.
+It eventually made the race, although it would turn out to be its only start, as Chevrolet withdrew the car from all racing activities in response to a ban that occurred that year by the Automobile Manufacturers Association for all of its member companies, which included General Motors.
+Four years later in 1960, Briggs Cunningham and his team modified three C1 generation Corvettes to compete in the 1960 24 Hours of Le Mans.
+The cars were numbered #1, #2, and #3, the last of which won the big-bore GT5.0 class, finishing 8th overall, driven by Fitch and Bob Grossman.